fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 Use [_deliver_](https://docs.fastlane.tools/actions/deliver/) to upload iOS screenshots to App Store Connect, or [_supply_](https://docs.fastlane.tools/actions/supply/) to upload Android screenshots to Play Store completely automatically 🚀

-## Alternative location to store device_frames

-Device frames can also be stored in a `./fastlane/screenshots/devices_frames` directory if you prefer rather than in the `~/.frameit/device_frames` directory.
-(If doing so please be aware that Apple's images are copyrighted and should not be redistributed as part of a repository so you may want to include them in your `.gitignore` file.)

 ## Use a clean status bar

 You can use [SimulatorStatusMagic](https://github.com/shinydevelopment/SimulatorStatusMagic) to clean up the status bar.